Uplift Activities

 W 65th St & W Clinton Ave

-Awesome Guided Native/Invasive Edible Plant Walk with Selena Awesome Vicario, Peter Rabbit Project
+Guided Edible Plant Walk with Selena Awesome Vicario, Peter Rabbit Project

 Join us for this interactive plant identification tour.
 Explore many of the native and invasive edible/medicinal plants that grow in our landscape.
 Learn the basic “do’s and don’ts” of urban foraging and share tips and recipes about your favorite foraged foods.
 Practice your foraging and plant identification skills at this accessible activity.
 Plant walk route is wheelchair accessible, families are encouraged to attend (children must be supervised by an adult).
 Plant identification resources also available.